Logo Voyage

 The ferries from the mainland always call at Inis Mór and usually at the other islands.
 This means an inter-island trip is possible most days year round, and a day-trip is feasible most days in summer.

-Walking is the primary transport on all three islands.
-On Inis Meáin and Inis Óirr it will likely be your sole method, as those islands are compact, everything's within a km or two, and the paved lanes soon give way to boreen - stone-and-grass tracks.
-Beyond the tracks are deeply fissured limestone "clint and grike" pavements.
+Walking is the main transport on all three islands.
+On Inis Meáin and Inis Oírr it will likely be your sole method, as those islands are compact, everything's within a km or two, and the paved lanes soon give way to boreen - stone-and-grass tracks.
+Beyond the tracks are deeply fissured limestone "clint and grike" pavements, where you want stout boots.

 Inis Mór however is 14 km long, with a collection of sights 2-3 km east of Kilronan village, then the main sights are 7-10 km west.
 The spine road is paved and both standard and mountain bikes can be hired.

 All the islands have tours, by minibus or pony cart.
 There's even a day-trip from Dublin by rail and air, a frenetic excursion.
-These are a good option if you're short of time or the weather is iffy, but it means you'll be disgorged into places in a group, and may lose out on the atmosphere.
+These are a good option if you're short of time or the weather is iffy, but it means you're disgorged into places in a group, and lose out on the atmosphere.

 See

-[edit]- 1 Dún Aonghasa on Inis Mór is a 3000 year-old stone fort dramatically sited on the edge of a 100 m cliff.
-It's in a D-shape, which may be the original design, or perhaps it was oval and has lost half to cliff erosion.
+• 1 Dún Aonghasa on Inis Mór is a 3000 year-old stone fort dramatically sited on the edge of a 100 m cliff.
+It's in a D-shape, which is probably the original design not the result of cliff erosion.
 There are walls 6 m high and 4 m thick, walkways, chambers, and the puzzling defence known as chevaux de frise.

-- Dún Conor is the main prehistoric site on Inis Meáin.
-Carrownlisheen Wedge Tomb dates back at least to 2500 BC, by some distance the earliest human structure on these islands.
+• Dún Conor is the main prehistoric site on Inis Meáin.
+Carrownlisheen Wedge Tomb dates back at least to 2500 BC, the earliest human structure on these islands.

-- Early Christian sites are in two phases.
-Several saints came here around the 6th C, a few to settle but others to continue their mission on the mainland: Aran plays the same role for Ireland that Iona plays for Scotland and Mount Athos for Greece.
-Around the 10th-12th C there was a phase of church building on those earlier sites, which needed to be close to a water supply which thus became venerated as a "holy well".
+• Early Christian sites are in two phases.
+Several saints came here around the 6th century, a few to settle but others to continue their mission on the mainland: Aran plays the same role for Ireland that Iona plays for Scotland and Mount Athos for Greece.
+The 10th-12th centuries saw a phase of church building on those earlier sites, which needed to be close to a water supply which thus became venerated as a "holy well".
 Examples on Inis Mór are St Enda's, the Seven Churches complex, St Ciaran's, and Teampall Bheanáin which is an oratory rather than a church.
 On Inis Meáin is Templesaghtmacree, and Inis Oírr has the churches of St Cavan and St Gobnait.

 Do

-- Cleasthon[dead link] is a road race held in late spring on Inis Oírr.
-Distances are 5k, 10k and 20k, they don't stretch to a marathon.
+• Wild Atlantic Run is a road race in April on Inis Oírr.
+Distances are 5k or 10k, they don't stretch to a marathon.

-- Craiceann Bodhran Festival is a masterclass and series of gigs with Irish bodhran drums.
-It's held on Inis Oírr over four days in June.
+• Craiceann Bodhran Festival is a masterclass and series of gigs with Irish bodhran drums.
+It's held on Inis Oírr in June.

 Buy

-[edit]- The pubs all do good bar food.
-They keep to much the same hours and rules as on the mainland, don't be coming to Aran for all-night sessions and wild partying.
+• The pubs all do good bar food.
+They keep to much the same hours and rules as on the mainland, don't come to Aran for all-night sessions and wild partying.
 If it's a stag or hen party you're intending, go to Gomorrah.

 Sleep

-- Inis Oírr has a hostel, a few B&Bs and a hotel.
+• Inis Oírr has a campsite, a few B&Bs and a hotel.

 Connect